-Although Mead et al. (2007) listed Sonoran species as Glyptotherium cylindricum, evidence was not strong and White et al. (2010) reverted to Glyptotherium sp. the Sonoran localities listed below.
+Although Mead et al. (2007) listed Sonoran species as Glyptotherium cylindricum, evidence was not strong and White et al. (2010) reverted the identifications of the Sonoran localities listed below to Glyptotherium sp. .

 Late Blancan: San Simon Fauna (Morgan and White 2005).